 Houston city guide

 Home to four professional teams in the five major leagues, Houston has a significant place in the nation’s sports scene — and its profile is ever-growing.
-Space City (or Clutch City, if you’re a hoops fan) played host to the 2016 NCAA Final Four and, 10 months later, will host Super Bowl LI — the third time the big game will be played in Houston.
+Space City (or Clutch City, if you’re a hoops fan) played host to the 2016 NCAA Final Four and, 10 months later, hosted Super Bowl LI — the third time the big game was played in Houston.

 There are plenty of reasons for the sports fan to visit Houston.
 There are also plenty of things to do when the games aren’t going on.
 Read on to explore all the happenings in Texas’ largest city.